rotembm12/bookapp/README.md

-# Welcome to Lupa Book Project! 🎉
+# Welcome to Lupa Online Project! 🎉
 We are excited to have you on board!
 Below you will find all the information you need to get started with the project.